xpcoffee/xpcoffee.github.io/_posts/2019-09-07-javascript-scope.md

 permalink: javascript-scope
 ---

+Getting scope wrong is a source of a _lot_ of issues in JavaScript.
+This is a (non-exhaustive) cheatsheet with some of the key aspects.

 ## Lexical scoping

 JavaScript is lexically scoped: <span class="tooltip" data-tooltip="This is important.
-Scope accesses references to functions or objects, not the objects or functions themselves.">**references to variables or functions**</span> are accessible to the scope in which they are defined.
+Scope accesses references to functions or objects, not the objects or functions themselves.">**references to variables or functions**</span> are accessible to the scope in which they are define <span class="tooltip" data-tooltip="JavaScript does 'scope chaining': if a reference cannot be found in the current scope, it will try to look in the parent scope to find it.
+This continues until the outermost scope is reached.">**and all nested scopes**.

 ```javascript